 I recently received some terrible news.
-Are you sitting down?
-Rakusen’s are discontinuing their fruit flapjacks.
+Rakusen’s have discontinued their fruit flapjacks.

-Sorry to be the bearer of bad news, but I know I can’t be alone in feeling devastated, as almost everyone I’ve mentioned it to has said, “but they’re the best thing they make!”
-Sadly, while people might love them, they apparently don’t sell as well chocolate digestives and the like.
-Soon, our kosher biscuit horizons will narrow ever so slightly…
+I can’t be alone in feeling devastated, as almost everyone I’ve mentioned it to has said, “but they’re the best thing they make!”
+Sadly, while people might love them, they apparently don’t sell as well as chocolate digestives and the like.
+Our kosher snack horizons have narrowed ever so slightly…

-There was, of course, only one thing for it, and that was to get myself into the kitchen and make my own fruit flapjacks.
-I analysed the ingredients list of the Rakusen’s flapjacks, and compared dozens of flapjack recipes, to work out what should go into my flapjacks to replicate the Rakusen’s ones as closely as possible.
+There was only one thing for it, and that was to get into the kitchen and make my own fruit flapjacks.
+I analysed the ingredients of the Rakusen’s flapjacks, and compared dozens of flapjack recipes, to work out what should go into mine to replicate the Rakusen’s ones as closely as possible.
 I used the nutritional information on the packet to gauge how much fat/sugar/fruit/etc to include.
 And eventually, having done my research, I put on my apron and got busy.

-I’m pleased to say that my preparations paid off.
+My preparations paid off.
 These lovely homemade fruit flapjacks are moist, chewy and dense, studded with delicious dried fruits.
-They have a wonderful rich sweet flavour from the syrup and coconut – I’m not sure I would have noticed the coconut in the originals if I hadn’t read the ingredients list, but now I know it’s there the subtle flavour definitely helps to make these super-yummy.
+They have a wonderful rich sweet flavour from the syrup and coconut – I’m not sure I would have noticed the coconut in the originals if I hadn’t read the ingredients list, but the subtle flavour definitely helps to make these super-yummy.
 Thanks for the inspiration Rakusen’s!

-My copycat fruit flapjacks were a hit all round, and even got the Kipper seal of approval – as you can see in the photo below!
+My copycat fruit flapjacks were a hit all round, and even got the seal of approval from my daughter Kipper – as you can see in the photo below!
 They are perfect lunchbox treats, after-school snacks, mid-morning energy boosters, or just a delicious mouthful with a cuppa whenever you need one.

 I cut my flapjacks into 9 fingers, but you could probably get a few more or less depending on how you cut them.